linusjf/LearnReact/BlogViewer/README.md

 11. User Story #11: My blog viewer should fetch the new post's author when the #next button is clicked and display it in the #author element.

+12. User Story #12: When the #prev button is clicked, my blog viewer should fetch the previous post and display it in the #content element.

+13. User Story #13: My blog viewer should fetch the previous post's author when the #prev button is clicked and display it in the #author element.

+14. User Story #14: When the #first button is clicked, my blog viewer should fetch the first post and display it in the #content element.

+15. User Story #15: My blog viewer should fetch the first post's author when the #first button is clicked and display it in the #author element.

+16. User Story #16: When the #last button is clicked, my blog viewer should fetch the last post and display it in the #content element.

+17. User Story #17: My blog viewer should fetch the last post's author when the #last button is clicked and display it in the #author element.

 ## Solution Link-